 The mural also includes a fun interactive element – a bunch of balloons painted with varied ice cream flavors that people can stand in front of and appear to be holding.

-See related blog post: Sacramento Walking Sticks Ice Cream Walk
+See related blog posts: Favorite Blog Posts and Sacramento Walking Sticks Ice Cream Walk

 What is your favorite flavor(s) of Gunther’s ice cream?